hirosuke29/hirosuke29/README.md

 - 👋 Hi, I’m Yoshihiro Koyama
+- :pencil: I'm majoring in Agricultural Science at Kobe Uviversity
-- 👀 I’m interested in Web development and Machine Learning
+- 👀 I’m interested in Web Development, Machine Learning, Data Science and its applycation for Agriculture
-- 🌱 I’m currently learning FastAPI, Nuxt.js, Golang
+- 🌱 I’m currently learning FastAPI, Nuxt.js, Golang, Statistics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: via Twitter(@hirosuke29)